 Unlock everything with Prima’s Lego Batman 3: Beyond Gotham guide!

-Lego Batman 3: Beyond Gotham is available now for Xbox One, Xbox 360, PlayStation 3, PlayStation 4, Wii U and PS Vita.
+Lego Batman 3: Beyond Gotham releases tomorrow for Xbox 360, Xbox One, PlayStation 3, PlayStation 4, Wii U, and Nintendo 3DS.